horychen/ACMSIMC_TUT/README.md

 - [PMSM] commissioning_pmsm: (under developing) self-commissioning procedure for permanent magnet motor.
 - [PMSM] eemf: (still debugging) sensorless control based on extended emf method proposed by Zhiqian Chen et al. (2003).
 Sensorless open loop works but closed-loop has problems.

+(I recommend to use GitKraken to view this repository, so you know clearly which branch is the newest one.
+Note that master is obsolete.
+Sorry about my poor codes management skills T-T.)

 ## Visualization
 - The plots are made using package matplotlib.